 CEFR level A2 and above

-The lesson plan and worksheets can be downloaded in PDF format below.
-In addition, you will need some card and colour pencils or crayons for the poster.
+The lesson plans and materials can be downloaded below.
+In addition, for the face-to-face classroom lesson, you will need some card and colour pencils or crayons for the poster.

 Important: Please read

 Included in the teachers' notes for the online classroom lesson, you will find guidance and advice for what teachers need to know and do before and at the beginning of an online class.
 Please read the lesson instructions carefully before using them.
 They are for guidance only, and designed to be used with the most common online platforms.
 You may need to adapt the lesson to the format and online platform you are working with.